 Eye Movement Desensitisation Reprocessing (EMDR)

 This reduces the effects of disturbing memories caused by traumatic events.
 EMDR is used within a comprehensive treatment plan to promote your recovery from a relevant problem.
-It alleviates or reduces the symptoms of
+It aims to reduce the symptoms of trauma, including those commonly associated with post-traumatic stress disorder (PTSD).
+EMDR processes information or memories that have got stuck in the brain’s neurological pathways and it aims to develop new and more accurate associations with the memory.

-- You are unable to get to face to face meetings because of your location, schedule or for mobility issues
+- You are unable to get to face-to-face meetings due to shielding or self-isolation, your location, schedule or for mobility issues

 - You feel less anxious talking to someone from a familiar surrounding such as your own home

-Psychological debriefing is a model used to help people process and resolve traumatic incidents.
-Typically it has been used by the emergency services following events such as natural disasters, stabbings and other attacks but can effectively be used after other traumatic events.
+Psychological debriefing (PD) is a model used to help people process and resolve traumatic incidents.
+Typically, it has been used by the emergency services following events such as natural disasters, stabbings and other attacks, but can effectively be used after other traumatic events.

-It is a structured model that allows individuals to debrief their experience and focuses on the facts of the trauma rather than exploring the feelings associated with it.
-Its goal is to prevent symptoms developing into PTSD or other mental health conditions.
+It is a structured model that allows individuals to debrief their experience and focuses on the facts of the trauma rather than the feelings associated with it.